Princess Olga Paley: Scandal and second marriage

 Olga resented her stepson, Grand Duke Dmitri Pavlovich, because her son Vladimir could never be a grand duke like his older half-brother.
 She tried to turn Paul against his own son and wrote to her husband, "I have been telling you in every letter; 'don't trust Dmitri,' and I myself was deceived by his damned tricks!
 I have rarely hated people, as I hate him right now!"
 In October 1916, she was angry at Paul for giving fine wine from their cellar to Dmitri and said, "I would somehow understand if you treated the Sovereign to it,” she complained, “but to waste it on Dmitri... was totally unnecessary.”

+Her stepdaughter, Grand Duchess Maria Pavlovna, described meeting her stepmother for the first time in 1907 in her memoirs: "She was beautiful, very beautiful.
+An intelligent face, with features irregular but fine a skin remarkably white. [...]
+Father made the introductions.
+The Countess greeted my aunt with a profound curtsy and turned to me.
+We were both embarrassed.
+I did not know how to greet her; finally I timidly put forth my cheek."

+In 1916, an Imperial decree approved the decision of the Yaroslavl Assembly of Nobles to include Sergei Valerianovich Karnovich (1853-1918) and his sister Olga in the Karnovich family genealogy chart, confirming their nobility birth right.
+By this time, their brothers Vladimir (1840-1850), Gavril (1846-1906) and Denis (1849-1908) were not alive.
+They also had one sister, Countess Lyubov Valerianovna Golovina (b.
+1855), who was a good friend of Fyodor Mikhailovich Dostoevsky.

 Exile

 Olga left Russia in 1920 with her two daughters and went to Finland, after her son and her husband were executed by the revolutionary government.
-She died in exile in Paris on 2 November 1929, at the age of 63.
+She died during her exile in Paris, France on 2 November 1929, at the age of 63.